seaweedfs/seaweedfs-csi-driver/README.md

 * Already have a working Kubernetes cluster (includes `kubectl`)
 * Already have a working SeaweedFS cluster

-## Utilize exiting SeaweedFS storage for your Kubernetes cluster (bare metal)
+## Utilize existing SeaweedFS storage for your Kubernetes cluster (bare metal)

 1. Git clone this repository and add your SeaweedFS master IP to `deploy/kubernetes/seaweedfs-csi.yaml` (2 places)